saadhossain/saadhossain/README.md

 **Laail Network Private LTD** (Pune, India)
 _May 2023 to July 2024 (14 Months)_

-- **Responsibilities**: Developed innovative and high-performance web applications, including CRM, ERP, project management systems, and gaming platforms.
+- **Responsibilities**: Developed innovative and high-performance web applications, including CRM, project management systems, and gaming platforms.
 Leveraged modern technologies such as React, Tailwind CSS, and Redux to deliver robust and scalable solutions.
 Additionally, created a WhatsApp Bot integrated with CRM and a Telegram Bot to enhance the gaming experience, enabling seamless interactions and functionality.

 ---